1 Day in Budapest: Itinerary and Best Things to Do (2025)

 The taxi in Budapest is more affordable than in western Europe.
 For example, if you hire a taxi for 2 hours, it will go on the meter and cost you around USD 16/hour (including time when the taxi waits for you while you walk around the attractions).

-This is the fastest and most comfortable way to see as many attractions in Budapest as possible.
+This is the fastest and most comfortable way to see as many attractions in Budapest in one day as possible.
 You can always discuss with the taxi driver which places you’d like to visit and how much time you’d like to spend there.

 One thing to note is to make sure that the taxi driver will go on the meter.
 As an estimate, a 2-hour drive to the tourist attractions should cost you around USD 32.